-Birding Bwindi Impenetrable forest is a fine setting for a bird lover who is ready to fold his or her shirt to enjoy bird watching in one of the largest primeval forest believed to be one of the world’s most biologically diverse rain forests rendering an ideal habitat to the African birds with over 350 bird species.
+Birding Bwindi Impenetrable forest is a fine setting for a bird lover who is ready to fold his or her shirt to enjoy bird watching in one of the largest primeval forests believed to be one of the world’s most biologically diverse tropical rain forests rendering an ideal habitat for your Birding Uganda Safari to the African birds with over 350 bird species.

 Birding Bwindi Impenetrable forest in this oldest natural habitat dating way back 25,000 years testifies to the voluminous bamboo tree species mixed with a tranquility of larger forest hardwoods that offer laying beds to the breeding bird species, the forest dwellers include 23 endemics living in the Albertine Rift, the western branch of the East African Rift like African green broadbill, handsome francolin, Chapin’s, flycatcher, Shelley’s, crowned Eaglea, crimsonwing, black billed turaco, fraser’s eagle, common Bulbul, short tailed warbler, western bronze-naped pigeon among others.

 Overlooking the pointing hills, the fine serenity is a worthy experience as we trail through along the most opted for Bwindi birding trails, the Buhoma water fall is no doubt a fine pool to forest dwellers, it takes along the Mubwindi Swamp in Ruhija and the Bamboo zone inviting us with a whistling melody testifying to the dwellers

 Enjoy birding in Bwindi.
 The rare bird species in Bwindi earned the forest the best spot in Africa for birding according to Africa bird club.
 Birding is carried out along the main trail, the long bamboo zone, the Buhoma Waterfall trail and Mubwindi swamp in Ruhija.
 The trails are easily accessible for birding and are maintained.